 Yeah, this list is about diversity, but let’s take a moment to appreciate Marcia Gay Harden’s older tough love straight-no-chaser character, Leanne Rorish.
 Harden is an Oscar winning actress who played Annalise Keating’s meddlesome sister-in-law, Hannah, in the hit show How to Get Away With Murder (also coming back this fall Thursdays at 10pm EST on ABC).

 And finally, bow down to Miss India America 2007 and star of Love, Lies, and Seeta, Melanie Kannokada.
-She plays ER Resident, Malaya Pineda, who I now love after only watching a minute after Kannokada’s performance.
+She plays ER Resident Malaya Pineda, who I now love after only watching a minute of Kannokada’s performance.
 She’s definitely the kind of friend you want around when you have to bring someone back from the brink of death.

 Sleepy Hollow: Thursdays at 9PM EST on FOX